thiae/Predicting-Significant-Wave-Heights-For-Ocean-Exploration/README.md

 # 🌊 Predicting Significant Wave Heights for Ocean Exploration

 ## Project Overview
 This repository contains my solution to an assessment project aimed at predicting **Significant Wave Heights (`Hsig`)** for the Global Ocean Exploration Initiative (GOEI).
+The questions have been removed for conciseness; only the implementation code is provided.

 This project involves preprocessing, feature engineering, model selection, and evaluation to build a robust machine-learning pipeline for predicting wave heights based on environmental and oceanic data.

 ---